zakibakar75/LoRa32u4-by-BSFrance/README.md

-# BSFrance-LoRa32u4
+# BSFrance-LoRa32u4 II
-Source code for BSFrance LoRa32u4
+Source code for BSFrance LoRa32u4 II

 The board is good.
 You can buy it at AliExpress.
 Quite cheap also.
 I found that the performance of the LoRa chip is quite good.
-For the LMIC library, i use my LMIC_AS923 one.
+For the LMIC library, i use my LMIC_AS923 library.
 You can find it in my github also.

 Note that my board is version 1.3.
 So, the pin configuration for the LoRa chip is like this :